A Bestiary of Temperance

 In short, the Ball Python, the Squirrel, and the Cicada are all living illustrations of temperance.
 As creations of God, they display certain things about Him, and about the way He intended Creation to work.
 We can learn from them if we see them with gratitude and study them intently.

-Question for you: When you look into the “Book of Nature” can you see the “little words” of God?
+Question for you: When you look into the “Book of Nature” can you see the “little words” of God, as St. Maximus the Confessor did?
 Or do you struggle to see God at work around us?

-I hope this exploration of temperance through the Book of Nature inspires you and your school community!
+I hope this exploration of temperance through the Book of Nature inspires you and your school!

-The Orthodox Snake and all our collaborations are made possible by our most-temperate patrons, the Serpent Squad!
+The Orthodox Snake is made possible by our most-temperate patrons, the Serpent Squad!

 Special thanks to: